arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/get_api_collection_figures.md

 @EXAMPLES

-Using an identifier and requesting the figures of the collection:
+Using an identifier and requesting the figures of the collection (mmfiles storage engine):

-@EXAMPLE_ARANGOSH_RUN{RestCollectionGetCollectionFigures}
+@EXAMPLE_ARANGOSH_RUN{RestCollectionGetCollectionFigures_mmfiles}
     var cn = "products";
     db._drop(cn);
     var coll = db._create(cn);